ipfs/go-graphsync/docs/architecture.md

 The main components that make up the AsyncLoader are:

-* The UnverifiedBlockStore -- basically just a temporary cache to hold blocks, and write them to permaneant storage as they are verified
+* The UnverifiedBlockStore -- basically just a temporary cache to hold blocks, and write them to permanent storage as they are verified
 * The ResponseCache -- essentially just the UnverifiedBlockStore + some link tracking, so that the BlockStore is properly pruned as requests expire
 * The LoadAttemptQueue -- Basically a queue to track attempts to load links.
 A link load can have one of three results --
   - It can load successfully,